 We have read and understood all statements and provisions outlined in the Family Handbook or as they may be changed from time to time by the School.
-You have the right to obtain a copy of the child care Center's family handbook, which includes our policies and procedures, online from our schools webpage.
+You have the right to obtain a copy of the child care centers policies and procedures handbook online from our schools webpage.
 This Handbook can be found under the parent section of our website.

-Child Name, Age, & Date: Family Member or Guardian Name, Relationship, Date:
+Child Name, Age, & Date:

+Family Member or Guardian Name, Relationship, Date